Candidates in ballot paper order

 Feeney's difficulty related to British citizenship rights through his father, who was born in Northern Ireland.
 When the House of Representatives register of members' citizenship status was published in December, it emerged Feeney had no evidence to support his claim to have renounced his British citizenship shortly before he ran for the Senate at the 2007 election.
 The matter was referred to the High Court, together with that of Labor Senator Katy Gallagher, but Feeney pre-empted its finding on February 1, conceding at a preliminary hearing that he was unable to provide evidence of his renunciation from British or Irish authorities.

 Whereas Barnaby Joyce and John Alexander had enough personal support to face their electorates with confidence, David Feeney was wounded by a disastrous campaign at the 2016 election, when he barely held out against Greens candidate Alex Bhathal.
 Labor's fear of losing the seat to the Greens was compounded by Greens candidate Lidia Thorpe's win in a by-election for Northcote in November 2017, located entirely within Batman, on a swing of 11.6%.
-The Liberals did not field a candidate in Northcote, and are more than likely to sit out Batman as well.
+The Liberals did not field a candidate in Northcote, and are sitting out Batman as well.

 Batman covers Melbourne's inner north-east, from deep green Northcote and Thornbury to older, migrant-heavy, solidly Labor-voting territory around Reservoir in the north.
 The Greens have emerged as the dominant party in the south, with Bell Street serving as a near-perfect dividing line between Greens and Labor booth majorities in 2016.
 The Greens primary vote has increased at every election since it first ran in 1996, but its progress on the two-party hit a bump when the Liberals started putting them last on their how-to-vote cards in 2013.